Mohamed-dot-net/Form-Validator/README.md

 ## Project Structure

-- `index.html`: Main HTML file for the assignment
+- `index.html`: Main HTML file for the project
-- `Capture.PNG`: Screenshot or image related to the assignment

 ## How to Use